 While we’re talking about rotors, let’s touch on vibration when driving at high speeds or braking.
 If the rotors become uneven, it can cause very noticeable shaking.
-Often, a driver might think their car is typical while driving into work in the morning when the weather is cold, only to then feel it shake on their way home.
+Often, a driver might think their car is typical while driving into work in the morning when the weather is cold, only to feel then it shake on their way home.
 If your car or truck is doing this, you need to get into Casey’s Automotive in Sterling, VA, for a brake inspection.

 Why does my engine knock?

-There are many reasons an engine will knock but let us cover the most typical causes.
+There are many reasons an engine will knock, but let us cover the most typical causes.
 The octane of the fuel your vehicle is receiving is too low.
 Inside the engine’s cylinders are where the mixture of gasoline and air burns.
-When you have the correct octane fuel in your gas tank, the spark plug ignites the mix and the pressure from the resulting explosion pushes the piston down.
+When you have the correct octane fuel in your gas tank, the spark plug ignites the mix, and the pressure from the resulting explosion pushes the piston down.
 If the fuel in your tank is not an optimal match for your engine, the heat can ignite the fuel before the spark plug fires.

 There might also be an issue with the computer, which controls the timing of the engine.
 If the timing is off, it can cause the spark plug to fire at the wrong time.
 The same could be said for a knock sensor that has gone bad.